-- 4.9.5 Therefore, exactly how enhancement is to be measured in the longer-term is to be the subject of further guidance. - 4.9.6 NatureScot Guidance was issued in Summer 2023 in support of NPF4 Policy 3 c).
+- 4.9.4 Therefore, exactly how enhancement is to be measured in the longer-term is to be the subject of further guidance.
+Accordingly, the current position in relation to guidance summarised below, should not be regarded as settled or standard practice at this stage. - 4.9.5 NatureScot Guidance was issued in Summer 2023 in support of NPF4 Policy 3 c).
 This states that the selection and design of enhancement measures will be a matter of judgment based on the circumstances of the individual case but should take into account a number of considerations.
-These considerations include: - > The location of the development site and the opportunities for enhancing biodiversity; - > The character and scale of development; - > The requirements and cost of maintenance and future management of the measures proposed; - > The distinctiveness and scale of the biodiversity damaged or lost; and - > The time required to deliver biodiversity benefits and any risks or uncertainty in achieving this. - 4.9.7 In addition, in September 2023 the Scottish Government issued a consultation on 'Scotland's Strategic Framework for Biodiversity Tackling the Nature Emergency'.
-This document states that Scotland's 'Biodiversity Strategic Framework' consists of three parts, namely: - > The Scottish Biodiversity Strategy which sets out a vision to halt and reduce biodiversity loss; - > The first 5-Yearly Delivery Plan which contains the actions to deliver the vision; and - > The proposed Natural Environment Bill which is to provide a framework for establishing statutory nature targets to drive delivery and the transformational change that the Government consider is required. - 4.9.8 The scope of the consultation covers the final draft of the Scottish Biodiversity Strategy, the first 5-year Delivery Plan and also policy frameworks for Nature Networks "protecting at least 30% of our lands and seas by 2030 (30 by 30)" (page 7). - 4.9.9 The second part of the consultation relates to the necessary legislation required, specifically with regard to statutory targets for nature restoration. - 4.9.10 The Scottish Government also published 'Draft Planning Guidance: Biodiversity' in November 2023.
-Paragraph 1.1 states that it:

-"Sets out the Scottish Minister's expectations for implementing NPF4 policies which support the cross cutting NPF4 outcome 'improving biodiversity."
+These considerations include: - > The location of the development site and the opportunities for enhancing biodiversity; - > The character and scale of development; - > The requirements and cost of maintenance and future management of the measures proposed; - > The distinctiveness and scale of the biodiversity damaged or lost; and - > The time required to deliver biodiversity benefits and any risks or uncertainty in achieving this. - 4.9.6 The Scottish Government also published 'Draft Planning Guidance: Biodiversity' in November 2023.
+Paragraph 1.1 states that it: "Sets out the Scottish Minister's expectations for implementing NPF4 policies which support the cross cutting NPF4 outcome 'improving biodiversity." - 4.9.7 The guidance refers to 'key terms' and with regard to 'enhancement', states at Paragraph 1.10: